MarianMocanu/finance-tracker-mobile-app/readme.md

 ## Acknowledgements

-- This project was made possible thanks to the wonderful community and resources available for React Native development.
+- This project was made possible thanks to the wonderful community and resources available for React Native development.asdfadsf
 - Special thanks to contributors who have helped improve and maintain this project.

 Feel free to reach out with any questions, feedback, or suggestions.
 Happy tracking your finances! 📊💰